actions/dependency-review-action/README.md

 # dependency-review-action

-This Action scans your pull requests for vulnerabilities introduced when modifying your project's dependencies.
-A check in your pull requests will notify you of the results.
+This action scans your pull requests for dependency changes and will raise an error if any new dependencies have existing vulnerabilities.
+The action is supported by an [API endpoint](https://docs.github.com/en/rest/reference/dependency-graph#dependency-review) that diffs the dependencies between any two revisions.

+The action is available for all public repositories, as well as private repositories that have Github Advanced Security licensed.

 <img width="854" alt="Screen Shot 2022-03-31 at 1 10 51 PM" src="https://user-images.githubusercontent.com/2161/161042286-b22d7dd3-13cb-458d-8744-ce70ed9bf562.png">